Skip to main content

 Category Austin index U.S. average Difference What it means

-Overall 103 100 +3% 3% above U.S. average; the priciest of Texas’s big three metros
+Overall 103 100 +3% 3% above U.S. average on the C2ER composite index

 Housing 108 100 +8% 8% above average — Austin’s defining cost, the opposite of Houston and Dallas